PUBLISHER AND EDITOR

 Randall Amster, J.D., Ph.D., is Director of the Program on Justice and Peace at Georgetown University.
 His books include Peace Ecology (Routledge, 2015), Anarchism Today (Praeger, 2012), and Lost in Space: The Criminalization, Globalization, and Urban Ecology of Homelessness (LFB, 2008), as well as the co-edited volume Exploring the Power of Nonviolence: Peace, Politics, and Practice (Syracuse University Press, 2013).
 He has been a regular contributor to online publications including Common Dreams, Truthout, and the Huffington Post, and is the editor-in-chief of the Contemporary Justice Review.
 A longtime academic, activist, and advocate, his work continues to focus on the nexus of social and environmental justice.
 LEARN MORE

 Missy Beattie is a mother and a peace and justice activist with a Master’s degree in social work.
 She has written for National Public Radio and Nashville Life Magazine.
 After the death of her nephew, Marine Lance Cpl.
 Chase Johnson Comley, in Iraq, she began writing op-ed pieces.
 Her work has appeared in numerous newspaper print editions, as well as in online venues including Counterpunch, Intrepid Report, War Is a Crime, OpEd News, Truthout, and Common Dreams.
-Missy instructed Memoir Writing at Johns Hopkins’ Osher Lifelong Learning Institute in Baltimore, during which time she wrote a series of essays about widowhood.
+Missy was an instructor of memoirs writing at Johns Hopkins Osher Lifelong Learning Institute in Baltimore, during which time she wrote a series of essays about widowhood.
 She can be reached at missybeat(at)gmail(dot)com.
 LEARN MORE

 John Clark, Ph.D., is the Gregory F. Curtin Distinguished Professor in Humane Letters and the Professions, Professor of Philosophy, and a member of the Environmental Studies faculty at Loyola University, New Orleans.
 His many books include The Anarchist Moment: Reflections on Culture, Nature and Power (Black Rose, 1984); Environmental Philosophy: From Animal Rights to Radical Ecology (co-editor) (Prentice Hall, 2004); Anarchy, Geography, Modernity: The Radical Social Thought of Elisée Reclus (Lexington Books, 2004); and A Voyage to New Orleans (co-editor and co-translator) (Glad Day Books, 2004).
 He is at work on several new volumes, including a reformulation of the philosophy of social ecology, a collection of essays on philosophical anarchism, and a historico-philosophical reflection on culture and crisis in 19th Century New Orleans.
 Dr. Clark has long been active in the international green movement for ecology, peace, social justice, and grassroots democracy.
 LEARN MORE